ryanrocksforever/PythonThreadingFormatter/README.md

 <p>Now why might this be useful you ask.
 If you want to do large scale multiproccesing for a project, and dont want to  do the repetetive task of threading</p>
 <p> Something I am working on and may post later is a python script that auto-threads a whole python file</p>

+If you like make sure to give it a star. :)